Explore Total Vocal Freedom!

 - Lunch Break – enjoy a relaxing lunch break and get to know your new colleagues and friends.

-- Afternoon Session (~3 hours) – will be a masterclass with a provided accompanist.
-It will be a practical application of the material covered in the morning session.
-Whether you choose to sing in front of the group or not, you will still get great benefit from watching Peter and Michael coach others in performing songs and arias.
+- Afternoon Session (~3 hours) – will be a masterclass with a provided accompanist and will be practical application of the material covered in the morning session.
+Whether you choose to sing in front of the group or not, you will still get great benefit from watching Peter work with others in a non-competitive and safe performing environment.

 Here’s what singers have said about TVF workshops: